-- Post a lookout.
+- To warn other motorists or pedestrians on a roadway during a backing maneuver, the operator of a school bus may flash hazard lights (CVC §25257.5). - Post a lookout.
 The purpose of the lookout is to warn you about obstacles, approaching persons, and other vehicles.
 The lookout should not give directions on how to back the bus. - Signal for quiet on the bus. - Constantly check all mirrors and rear windows. - Back slowly and smoothly. - If no lookout is available: - Set the parking brake. - Turn off the motor and take the keys with you. - Walk to the rear of the bus to determine whether the way is clear. - If you must back up at a student pick up point, be sure to pick up students before backing and watch for late comers at all times. - Be sure that all students are in the bus before backing. - If you must back up at a student drop off point, be sure to unload students after backing.